ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/gitlab/1-gitlab-runner.md

 Runner registered successfully.
 Feel free to start it, but if it's running already the config should be automatically reloaded!
 ```

-You should be able to see the newly registered runner in the `Runners` section of GitLab console like below
+You should see the newly registered runner in the Runners section of the GitLab console as shown below.

 ![registered-runner #center](_images/registered-runner.png)